agraef/pd-lua/tutorial/pd-lua-intro.md

 ## Installation

-First make sure that you have Lua installed on your system; it should be readily available from your package repositories on Linux, and for Mac and Windows you can find binaries on the Lua website.
-In the following we generally assume that you're using Lua 5.3 or later.

-[Purr Data](https://agraef.github.io/purr-data/) includes an up-to-date version of Pd-Lua and has it enabled by default, so you're ready to go immediately; no need to install anything, other than the Lua interpreter itself.
+[Purr Data](https://agraef.github.io/purr-data/) includes an up-to-date version of Pd-Lua for Lua 5.3 and has it enabled by default, so you should be ready to go immediately; no need to install anything else.

-With vanilla [Pd](http://msp.ucsd.edu/software.html), you can install Pd-Lua from Deken (not recommended, because at the time of this writing that's a rather old version which lacks support for Lua 5.3 and later).
-There's also a package in [Debian](https://salsa.debian.org/multimedia-team/pd/pd-lua) (maintained by IOhannes zmölnig), which is also based on an old pre-5.3 source of Pd-Lua.
-So if you want to use a reasonably up-to-date Lua version (something like Lua 5.3, which was released in 2015), your best bet is to get Pd-Lua from the author's [Github repository](https://github.com/agraef/pd-lua), which is the most recent version (you'll also find some Mac and Windows binaries there).
-In either case, after installing Pd-Lua you also have to add "pdlua" to Pd's startup libraries.
+With vanilla [Pd](http://msp.ucsd.edu/software.html), you can install the pdlua package from Deken (not recommended, because at the time of this writing that's a really old version based on Lua 5.1).
+The official [Debian](https://salsa.debian.org/multimedia-team/pd/pd-lua) package, maintained by IOhannes zmölnig, is based on Lua 5.2.
+If you want to use a reasonably up-to-date Lua version, your best bet is to get Pd-Lua from the author's [Github repository](https://github.com/agraef/pd-lua), which has been updated to work with Lua 5.3 and later.
+Compilation instructions are in the README, and you'll also find some Mac and Windows binaries there.
+In either case, after installing Pd-Lua you also have to add `pdlua` to Pd's startup libraries.

 If all is well, you should see a message like the following in the Pd console (note that for vanilla Pd you'll have to switch the log level to 3 to see that message):

 ~~~
-pdlua 0.10 (GPL) 2014-2020 Martin Peach et al., based on
+pdlua 0.10.1 (GPL) 2014-2020 Martin Peach et al., based on
 lua 0.6~svn (GPL) 2008 Claude Heiland-Allen <claude@mathr.co.uk>
-pdlua: compiled for pd-0.51 on Jul 14 2020 14:59:45
+pdlua: compiled for pd-0.51 on Jul 29 2020 18:43:30
-Using lua version 5.4
+Using lua version 5.3
 ~~~

+This will also tell you the Lua version that Pd-Lua is using, so that you can install a matching version of the stand-alone Lua interpreter if needed.
+If you do *not* see that message, then most likely Pd-Lua refused to load because the corresponding Lua library is missing for some reason.
+In that case you'll have to manually install the right Lua version to make Pd-Lua work.
+Lua should be readily available from your package repositories on Linux, and for Mac and Windows you can find binaries on the Lua website.
+In the following we generally assume that you're using Lua 5.3 or later.

 ## A basic example